TIBHannover/ckanext-oai-jsonld-harvester/README.md

 # ckanext-oai-jsonld-harvester

 OAI-PMH Harvester for JSON-LD metadata on CKAN, along with Chemistry metadata harvesting.

+NFDI4Chem is working on a stratedy to harvest metadata usin OAI protocol for JSON-LD metadata.
+This extension provides different harvesting procedures for different Bioschema.Org types which can be later migrated to CKAN database.

 ## Requirements